-• GPA allows Planning Code amendments, and that's what is proposed as part of this project.
-The SEIR analyzed the physical changes that would result from the proposed GPAs.
+The Planning Code authorizes the Planning Commission to adopt General Plan amendments and authorizes the Board of Supervisors to rezone property and amend the Planning Code.
+These GPA, rezoning, and allows Planning Code amendments are, and that's what is proposed now.as part of this project.
+The SEIR analyzed the physical changes that would result from these proposed GPAs, rezoning and Planning Code amendments.